US Congress considers moves to curtail Trump’s war powers

-The Senate resolution, led by Senator Tim Kaine (Democrat–Virginia), invokes the War Powers Resolution of 1973, which was enacted during the Vietnam War to check presidential war-making authority.
-If adopted, it would require the termination of the US armed forces’ involvement in hostilities against Iran unless Congress authorises their continuation.
+The Senate resolution, led by Sen. Tim Kaine (Democrat–Virginia), invokes the War Powers Resolution of 1973, which was enacted during the Vietnam War to check presidential war-making authority.
+If adopted, it would require the termination of US armed forces’ involvement in hostilities against Iran unless Congress authorises their continuation.

 “The Constitution says we’re not supposed to be at war without a vote of Congress,” Kaine said.
 “The lives of our troops are at risk.
 We ought to come back to Washington right away and vote on this.”